chipslays/litegram-dashboard/README.md

 # 🎛 [WIP] Litegram Dashboard

-Ready-to-use dashboard bots manager based on Litegram library.
+Ready-to-use dashboard bots manager based on [Litegram](https://github.com/chipslays/litegram) library.

+> **WIP:** This project is under development and not ready for use even as a dev version.

 ## Installation